apache/cloudstack-docs-install/source/installation.rst

    At least 1 NIC

-.. note::If DHCP is used for hosts, ensure that no conflict occurs between DHCP server used for these hosts and the DHCP router created by CloudStack.
+.. note:: If DHCP is used for hosts, ensure that no conflict occurs between DHCP server used for these hosts and the DHCP router created by CloudStack.

 -